hdShang/arxiv-daily/docs/cs-AI/2025-08-19/papers/250813530v1-crafterdojo-a-suite-of-foundation-models-for-building-open-ended-emb.md

 ---
 layout: default
-title: CrafterDojo: A Suite of Foundation Models for Building Open-Ended Embodied Agents in Crafter
+title: "CrafterDojo: A Suite of Foundation Models for Building Open-Ended Embodied Agents in Crafter"
 ---

 # CrafterDojo: A Suite of Foundation Models for Building Open-Ended Embodied Agents in Crafter